tweedegolf/sequential-storage/README.md

 The `_test` feature of the crate is considered private.
 It and anything it enables is not covered by semver.

+The performance of any of the cache types is not covered by semver either.
+If you use this crate in a performance sensitive application, then make sure that everything remains working even when no cache is used.
+That way you've covered the worst-case execution time for that part of your application.

+A cache performance regression might be a bug though.
+Open an issue to discus your situation if you find a regression.

 ## Features

 - Key value datastore (Map)